Is FAM right for you?

 To use the fertility awareness method of contraception (FAM), you need to:

-- Use condoms or other precautions for at least nine days a month, probably more, especially while you are learning.
-Read this to find out more.
+- Use condoms or other precautions for at least ten days a month, probably more, especially while you are learning.

-- Record a few things.
+- Record a few things on an app or a paper chart.
 Mainly day one of your period, your waking temperature and your maximum fluid days (usually two or three a month).
-There is a limit to how much you need to record.
+There's a limit to how much you need to record.

 You also need true periods, not pill periods.
 They don't have to be every 28 days, you just need to get them - preferably every 21 to 35 days.

-If you stop taking the pill, use precautions till you have a true period and know what you're doing.
+If you stop taking the pill, use condoms or other precautions till you have a true period and know what you're doing.